ljwagerfield/multiverse/docs/0.0/Backlog.md

 - Add queries for set validation.

 # Add cargo to ship specification

+# Add population data
+- Ships contain a certain number of that population.
+- Decommissioning then requires a ship to go back to a particular planet.

 # Add player-to-player asset transfer
 - One-time transfers.